MS Bore: Renovation and renaming

-Renamed MS Kristina Regina after the 17th century Queen Kristina of Sweden, the ship was extensively rebuilt as a cruise ship, with first having her steam engines replaced with diesel units at the Wartsila shipyard at Kotka.
+Renamed MS Kristina Regina after the 17th century Queen Kristina of Sweden, the ship was extensively rebuilt as a cruise ship, with first having her steam engines replaced with diesel units at the Wärtsilä shipyard at Kotka.
 Then during the winter of 1988-89 the vessel was completely renovated at the Holming shipyard in Rauma.
 All cabins without bathrooms were removed and 120 brand new cabins were installed, whilst the remaining 30 were completely renovated.
 During the renovations her car deck was converted into a 250-seat conference and function hall, a sauna was added on first deck and a tax-free shop was installed on third deck.
 With exceptions of some minor alterations, her profile remained intact.

 In April 1989 the Kristina Regina commenced her first cruise, operating from Finland mostly to destinations along the Gulf of Finland, but later also destinations in the Baltic Sea, the North Sea, the Mediterranean Sea and Africa's west coast.
 By February 2007, she was the only Finnish cruise ship in service.